why Globalstar Inc. [GSAT] is a Good Choice for Investors After New Price Target of $2.52

-Globalstar Inc. [AMEX: GSAT] traded at a low on 12/06/21, posting a -6.82 loss after which it closed the day’ session at $1.23.
+Globalstar Inc. [AMEX: GSAT] jumped around 0.09 points on Tuesday, while shares priced at $1.32 at the close of the session, up 7.32%.
 The company report on November 17, 2021 that University of Toronto Trash Team Chooses Globalstar SmartOne C Satellite Trackers to Reveal Pathways of Plastic Pollution in Lake Ontario.

 Enabled by Globalstar’s IoT Satellite Technology, initial results from the Tagging Trash Project inspire study of more waterways to understand the fate of plastics in our global watersheds.